Dreaming381/Latios-Framework/README.md

 -   Ethereal – An NPR renderer authored in reality (No public release)
 -   Networking (Name TBD) – Snapshots + input sim = unified, testable,
     inexpensive, and hardware-friendly networking (No public release)

+## Why Use the Latios Framework?

+Typically, “frameworks” fall into one of two categories.
+Either, they are someone’s collection of convenience classes and extension methods, or they define a specific architecture and workflow for describing gameplay code.

+While the Latios Framework has some of those things, its primary concerns are at the engine level.
+Many of its tools and solutions are inspired by GDC presentations, technical blogs, and research papers.
+A key focus of the framework is to make these advanced technologies usable within a DOTS-based production environment.
+For technical reasons, it is a “framework”, but it acts more like a toolkit and stays out of the way.
+A developer using it should always feel in control.
+If not, there’s likely an issue worth bringing to attention.

+0.5 marks the end of Phase II, where focus was placed on enabling technologies in DOTS such as audio and animation.
+Phase III will focus on gameplay technologies such as spatial and hierarchical queries and AI tools.

+Long term, the Latios Framework’s mission is to dramatically reduce the development effort required to make highly artistic 3D games and short films.

 ## Getting Started